Home / Specifications / cdsc-wg1-02 - Client Registration

 The following are fields that MAY be included in the PATCH request, and modification MUST be supported by Servers:

-If a Client updates the status of a Scope Credential to disabled, the Server MUST assume the Scope Credential is compromised and synchronously disable the Scope Credential’s client_secret from being used on the token endpoint and revoke any access_token or refresh_token values issued by the token endpoint as a result of using the now-disabled Scope Credential.
+If a Client updates the client_secret_expires_at of a Credential to be a timestamp equal to or less than the current time, the Server MUST assume the Credential is compromised and synchronously disable the Credential’s client_secret from being used on the token endpoint and revoke any access_token or refresh_token values issued by the token endpoint as a result of using the now-disabled Credential.

 This specification requires Servers provide an API allowing Clients to view and edit OAuth user authorizations and client credentials grants (“Grants”) related to their registration.
-These APIs are authenticated using a Bearer access_token granted to Clients using OAuth’s client_credentials grant and the client_secret provided in the initial Client Registration Response or client_secret values from the Scope Credentials API that include the client_admin scope.
+These APIs are authenticated using a Bearer access_token obtained by the Client using OAuth’s client_credentials grant process, where the client_id used is for a Client that includes the client_admin scope.

 Grant objects are formatted as JSON objects and contain the following named values: